-We want St Nic's to be a safe environment for us to practice Godly ways of speaking and listening to each other, especially where there are differences of opinion or conflict that needs resolving.
-We want to encourage each others to do these things well and to gently challenge each other if necessary.
+We want St Nics to be a safe environment for us to practice Godly ways of speaking and listening to each other, especially where there are differences of opinion or conflict that needs resolving.
+We want to encourage each other to do these things well and to gently challenge each other if necessary.
 This is new to many of us as we come from cultures that do not necessarily know how to do this well.
-As we will see, sometimes we have grace to forebear (for example, if someone inadvertently hurts our feelings), for 'love covers a multitude of sins' (1 Peter 4 v8).
-At other times, inappropriate behaviour needs to be addressed - and we will learn form Jesus and the early church how to do this well as well as outlining our formal processes under Safe Church.
+As we will see, sometimes we have the grace to forebear (for example, if someone inadvertently hurts our feelings), for 'love covers a multitude of sins' (1 Peter 4 v8).
+At other times, inappropriate behaviour needs to be addressed - and we will learn from Jesus and the early church how to do this well as well as outlining our formal processes under Safe Church.

 The studies which follow can be done in small groups or privately at home.
 It's not necessary to answer all the questions in each study and it's important in a group setting to allow time for questions or discussions that are raised by group members.

-We are looking forward to exploring these studies with you to putting our learning into practice for the sake of each others and the glory of God.
+We are looking forward to exploring these studies with you to putting our learning into practice for the sake of each other and the glory of God.
 As always, we are open to feedback, so do let us know how you get on.

 Yours in Christ Jesus,